Characters on screen wrong using SSH

 Is there a way to cure this?

-You need to get the terminal window on the client end to recognise the character set that the remote end is using/sending.
+Yes, but it may take a while to get it right! :-) You need to get the terminal window on the client end to recognise the character set that the remote end is using/sending.
 Presumably since it has "IBM box characters" and things like that it's a Windows[ish] character set.
+Look at the locale command and the LC_xxx environment variables and that should hopefully take you in the right direction. -- Chris Green

 On 30/01/08 12:59:20, Chris G wrote: